 Crucially, supportive and caring therapeutic staff and volunteers provide positive role models and present a caring model of adulthood for children to aspire to, sometimes following years of negative experiences.

 Regular evaluation of our work indicates that children and young people are less fearful, are able to self-regulate their behaviour, and gain a belief that they are able to achieve in life.

 “Dandelion Time is now a leader in showing how agencies can work with children and families fragmented by neglect, abuse and trauma.
 Three particular strengths in the approaches are central: providing nature-based environments for physical activity, building social engagement into days to learn and develop new relations with others, and craft-based activities for the cognitive and emotional benefits of building, shaping and caring for things.”
 Professor Jules Pretty, University of Essex

 Dandelion Time monitors the impact of our work in several ways.

 As well as personal emotional, behavioural and relationship ‘Goals’ (Goal-based Outcomes), which are set individually with families and scored at the start and end of the programme, we also monitor and score a range of emotional and behavioural outcomes for each child, assessed through child/family feedback, staff observations and feedback from professionals.

 We also use CORS (Child Outcome Rating Scale), a mental health measurement tool which measures the impact of the service on emotional wellbeing, resilience and functioning using the child’s feedback.

 The programmes provided by Dandelion Time have continued to bring about positive changes over the last year.

-- 66% had stronger relationships with their carer/s.
+- 73% had stronger relationships with their family.